-COVID-19 Coronavirus update, March 2020: during the current pandemic period, Hebridean Connections staff and our contributing colleagues at Western Isles heritage organisations do not have access to the usual range of research resources with which to respond to enquiries and comments.
+COVID-19 Coronavirus update, March 2020: during the current pandemic period, the Hebridean Connections administrator, and collaborative colleagues at Western Isles heritage organisations, do not have access to the usual range of research resources with which to respond to enquiries and comments.

 We would therefore be grateful if you could delay your submission of comments and queries until after the end of the pandemic; we hope to post updates on this page as our situation changes.